endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

 (We have omitted the definition of `circleSchema` for the sake of conciseness)

-First, all the alternative record schemas (in this example, `circeSchema` and `rectangleSchema`) must be `tagged` with a unique name.
+First, all the alternative record schemas (in this example, `circleSchema` and `rectangleSchema`) must be `tagged` with a unique name.
 Then, the `orElse` operation combines the alternative schemas into a single schema that accepts one of them.